 One of the things Bob said that stuck with me was he quits something every Thursday.
 It might be big or small.
 He went on to explain how he has brought this discipline to his legal practice.
 Everyone in his law firm is on an annual contract.
 Every year they decide whether or not they want to continue practicing law, working together, and working with the same clients.

 I was struck by the freedom that such a discipline provides.
 Many people launch something new for a variety of reasons.
 But somewhere in building of a business, growing a cause, or even doubling-down on a personal goal, you get stuck in a routine.
 Over time, you stop thinking critically about why you’re doing it, what you’re doing, and how you’re doing it.
 Eventually, it creeps into your content and your readers will lose interest.

-Bob’s weekly discipline has implications for those of us who exist in the space affectionately known as “organizational communication.”
-Whether you’re a church, nonprofit, or for-profit enterprise, you were likely more aware of your messaging and communication habits early in the launch phase than you are now.
-In many ways, the acts of message-making and communicating with others has become a routine that involves little more than ordinary.
+Bob’s weekly discipline has implications for those of us who are responsible for organizational communication, content marketing, branding, etc. Whether you’re a church, nonprofit, or for-profit enterprise, you were more aware of your messaging and communication habits early in the launch phase than you are now.
+In many ways, the acts of message-making and communicating with others has become a routine that involves little more than the ordinary and expected.

-Creating messages that matter—and move people to action—require that we move beyond checking boxes and get back to the basics.
+Creating messages that matter—and move people to action—require that we stop simply checking boxes and get back to the basics.